fengyuli-dev/camel-db/doc/MS1_progress_report.md

 1) Implement a REPL command-line interface and connect it to the parser.
 The interface can be built in a similar way as the one in A2.
 It will ask for commands and then call parser methods.
 For the purpose of the demo, swiftly implement a printing method to visualize the parsed input i.e. the syntax tree.

-We did implement a REPL for the user to interact with the parser (see main.ml) The REPL first greets the user wiht hello world, and then it prompts the user to start using the database.
+We did implement a REPL for the user to interact with the parser (see main.ml) The REPL first greets the user with hello world, and then it prompts the user to start using the database.
 The user can enter parsing commands for now.

 ##### Goals for the Next Sprint